hldb/welo/API/welo.address.md

 ## Remarks

 May also be referred to as the database address.
-It is a CID with a prefix that says it's an opalsnt manifest.
+It is a CID with a prefix that says it's an hldb manifest.

 ## Constructors